Interview Structure & Format

-This format is cost-efficient for an employer located in a distant city and may occur on- or off-campus using videoconferencing equipment or a camera-mounted PC linked to the internet.
-Wear solid dark clothing, focus on the interviewer’s image, speak clearly, and avoid quick movements.
+This format is cost-efficient for an employer and may occur on- or off-campus.
+Dress as you would for an in-person interview.
+Focus on the interviewer’s image, speak clearly, and avoid quick movements.
 You may keep a resume in front of you for reference.

 The on-site visit may be your first interview contact with the employer or may be the final step in the employment process.
 In either case, on-site interviews offer both parties a better chance to make informed choices.
 The employer has an opportunity to make a more in-depth assessment of the candidate, and the candidate has a chance to experience the work environment, interact with staff, gain hands-on information about the organization’s products or services, and tour the local area.

-An invitation to visit an employer must be acknowledged or declined in a timely manner.
+Acknowledge or decline the invitation in a timely manner.
 Accept the invitation only if you are seriously interested and have not accepted any other job offer.

 The Travel Plan

-Understand who is responsible for expenses and travel arrangements before accepting an invitation for an on-site interview.
+Understand who is responsible for expenses and travel arrangements before accepting the invitation.
 Many employers will reimburse for legitimate expenses associated with the interview.
 Educational and nonprofit organizations, some government agencies, and many small employers may not pay any expenses.